Science

 RA can present and behave very differently in different individuals.
 Some people with rheumatoid arthritis have a more highly active and progressive form of the disease that can lead to worse outcomes, making an early diagnosis and treatment particularly critical.
 It was discovered a number of years ago that these patients frequently test positive for a biomarker called anti-citrullinated protein antibody, or ACPA.
 ACPA can be detected in a person’s bloodstream before joint damage becomes clinically apparent.
 Knowing that a patient is ACPA positive can therefore give the physician (and the patient) helpful, predictive information right from the start.

 Bristol Myers Squibb research has advanced understanding of the impact of ACPA positivity in RA and continues to investigate the correlation between this biomarker and outcomes like joint erosion.
-We also recently developed a video to help raise awareness about biomarkers in RA, because it’s important for health care professionals and patients alike to understand that these tools are out there:

 How is Bristol Myers Squibb applying these insights to other immune-mediated disease research?